Skip to main content

 }

-Sample file for adopting an image in a target project
+Example file for accepting an image in the target project

 data "openstack_images_image_v2" "image_1" {